📁 last Posts

 2. Get Adequate Sleep

-Sleep is crucial for immune health.
+It is very important for us to know that Sleep is crucial for immune health.
 During sleep, your body repairs itself and strengthens immune responses.

 Aim for 7-9 Hours: Most adults need about 7-9 hours of quality sleep per night for optimal functioning.